Catholic Church Annulments

 When one applies to a church tribunal for a decree of nullity of marriage one is alleging that, at the time of marriage, the consent of one or both of the parties was seriously flawed and thereby a marriage did not come into being.
 The work of the tribunal is concerned with answering the core question about the validity of the marriage.
 A tribunal does not engage in counselling, blaming, arbitration or civil law matters.
 The Plaintiff (person who asks for the decree of nullity) is purporting to overturn the presumption that a valid marriage exists with proof to the contrary.
 Proof consists of the sworn statements of the Plaintiff, Respondent (the other party to the marriage, who may or may not agree with the Plaintiff) and witnesses together with whatever expert evidence may be available (doctors, psychiatrist, psychologist, etc.) All of the steps taken will be fully explained to the parties before the Tribunal sets about its work.
 Towards the end of the process, both parties have a right to see the evidence that has been gathered.
 (There are some exceptions to this rule).
 It is important when nominating witnesses that the parties should inform them of this fact.

 It is difficult to estimate how long it will take to conclude any one case.
-However, most cases take approximately two years.
-This is because several hundred cases are in process at any one time and, given the seriousness of the matter, it is incumbent upon the tribunal to conduct a careful and adequate investigation.
-As one will appreciate readily it costs a considerable amount of money to run a tribunal.
-Most cases cost in the order of 1,500 euro.
-However, the tribunal charges 952 euro.
-If that amount is beyond one’s means, special arrangements can be made.
-The Tribunal is heavily funded by the contributions of the faithful.
+However, most cases take approximately one year.
+This is because many cases are in process at any one time and, given the seriousness of the matter, it is incumbent upon the tribunal to conduct a careful and adequate investigation.

 Making An Application